-- Review the table of contents, appendices, and other support materials for guidance around how students will use discussions and speaking and listening skills with text-specific and/or text-dependent questions and tasks. - Review reading and research tasks to identify where suggested speaking and listening activities are incorporated. - Discussion questions are provided and are sequenced to increase in rigor. - Students have multiple opportunities across chapters, units, and the school year to engage in a variety of evidence-based discussions. - Specific direction that guides students and teachers to support evidence-based discussions, rather than allowing students to rely on opinion with no evidence.
+- Review the table of contents, appendices, and other support materials for guidance around how students will use discussions and speaking and listening skills with text-specific and/or text-dependent questions and tasks. - Review reading and research tasks to identify where suggested speaking and listening activities are incorporated. - Look to see if discussion questions are provided and are sequenced to increase the rigor. - Look to see if students have multiple opportunities across chapters, units, and the school year to engage in a variety of evidence-based discussions. - Look for specific direction that guides students and teachers to support evidence-based discussions, rather than allowing students to rely on opinion with no evidence. - Look for opportunities for students to demonstrate independence in speaking and listening.

-- Are speaking and listening practice and application connected to texts (i.e., evidence-based)? - Are frequent and varied evidence-based discussion opportunities provided, or do the same one or two types of evidence-based discussions repeat throughout the year? - How do the materials incorporate students' speaking skills to show what they are learning through reading, and when necessary, researching? - Do materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly and building on others' ideas? - When used as designed, do materials provide authentic opportunities to support students' growth in speaking and listening? - Do the materials connect speaking and listening to reading and, when appropriate, research? - Is speaking and listening supported across the year's materials?
+- Are speaking and listening practice and application connected to texts (i.e., evidence-based)? - Are frequent and varied evidence-based discussion opportunities provided, or do the same one or two types of evidence-based discussions repeat throughout the year? - How do the materials incorporate students' speaking skills to show what they are learning through reading and researching?

+• Do materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly and building on others' ideas?

-- Share evidence of the indicator. - When used as designed, do materials provide authentic opportunities to support students' growth in speaking and listening? - Do the materials connect speaking and listening to reading and research? - Is speaking and listening supported across the year's materials? - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section. - Agree on the final rating.
+- Share evidence of the indicator. - When used as designed, do materials provide authentic opportunities to support students' growth in speaking and listening? - Do the materials connect speaking and listening to reading and research? - Is speaking and listening supported across the year's materials? - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section.